-One of the most widely known quotes about modelling is from Box (1979): "all models are wrong, but some are useful".
+One of the most widely known quotes about modelling is from George Box (1979): "all models are wrong, but some are useful".
 What he meant by that is, a) models are only representations of reality, b) every model (should) has a very specific purpose, and c) precise models are not necessarily "better" than accurate ones (Hammah and Curran 2009).
 This leads to the concept of parsimony: The best models should have the minimum number of parameters and assumptions necessary to address the objectives and explain the phenomenon, but no more (Haag and Kaupenjohann 2001).
 In other words, what is the bare minimum number of pieces moving parts to achieve the modelling goal?
+Parsimony also suggests that not all those parts or pieces influence the output equally.

 Keeping in mind both Box's advice and the concept of parsimony, recall that the purpose of this modelling exercise was to define some broad and simple landscape-scale, pre-industrial pattern metrics.
 Thus, the question is not so much whether the model simulated fire patterns, the probability of vegetative sprouting, or the distance of seed dispersal flawlessly, but rather which factors, parameters, or assumptions are mostly likely to significantly influence the desired output.
-Thanks to the simplicity of the model - and its purpose - the range of possibilities is limited.
-The issue of the model poorly representing forest types has already been discussed in detail in Section 6.6 along with possible sources of error, as well as possible solutions.

-The next most significant factor driving the area of different seral-stages is the frequency of disturbance (i.e., the LTFC).
-To illustrate, using a simple negative exponential mathematical model that is broadly associated with representing age-class distributions in the boreal forest and no difference in relative flammability (Johnson 1992), the average amount of forest older than 120 years with a 65 year long-term fire cycle (LTFC) is 16%, compared to 20% for a LTFC of 75 years, and 26% for a landscape with a LTFC of 90 years.
+Thanks to the simplicity of the model - and its purpose - the range of possible explanations is limited.
+The most significant factor driving the area of different seral-stages is the frequency of disturbance (i.e., the LTFC).
+To illustrate, using a simple negative exponential mathematical model that is broadly associated with representing age-class distributions in the boreal forest (Johnson 1992), the average amount of forest older than 120 years with a 65 year long-term fire cycle (LTFC) is 16%, compared to 20% for a LTFC of 75 years, and 26% for a landscape with a LTFC of 90 years.

 The process of identifying pre-industrial LTFCs in the study area was thorough and extensive, including a) an informal review of historical local records, b) a literature review, c) a two-day expert workshop, and, d) four iterations of a LTFC map from anonymous expert opinion over four years (see Andison 2019).
 In the end, the LTFC map represents the best available science; although the confidence level of the final LTFCs varies by region.
-The confidence levels of LTFCs in this particular part of the LandWeb study area were a combination of very little local evidence, but much higher quality adjacent evidence.
-The experts agreed that the LTFC estimates for the study area are moderately reliable (Andison 2019).
-However, there is always room for improvement.
+The confidence levels of LTFCs in this particular part of the LandWeb study area were lower than average for the Andison (2019) study, but raised no significant red flags with respect to disagreement among the experts.

 One of the advantages of a spatial modelling exercise is the ability to test input assumptions (including LTFCs) via a sensitivity analysis.
 Aptly named, a sensitivity analysis allows one to test the impact of model output on different input assumptions, which, in this case would be changing the LTFC numbers by plus or minus 5, 10, or 20 years on either side of those shown in Figure 2.
-This addresses the question; "if we are wrong about LTFCs by X years, what would the impact be on our conclusions?"
+This addresses the question; "if we are wrong about LTFCs, what would the impact be on our conclusions?"
+In this case, this would be advisable to at least allow for an evaluation of how sensitive seral-stage NRV levels are to LTFCs.